Programs Upcoming Recordings Contact Us Staff Bios

 Back to top

-CENTRAL SOUND AT EIGHT will be recording the following concerts around the valley
+CENTRAL SOUND AT EIGHT is planning to record the following concerts for possible broadcast:

 Central Sound at EIGHT continues to appreciate the generous support received from individuals and their companies or organizations through underwriting, planned giving and individual tax-deductible gifts in any amount.
 We bring classical music to the community through your contributions.